The64thGamer/cheeseepedia/old/locations_archive/Location Pages #-L/butler-pa-101-clearview-circle.md

 ### CEC (April 2004-March 2016)

-Butler opened on April 21st, 2004 in the Clearview Mall (Alongside the still operational {{< wiki-link "Wilkes-Barre Township, PA (2120 Market Place)" >}} location) with the Small Town Studio C &amp; the Cool Chuck outfit.
+Butler opened on April 21st, 2004 in the Clearview Mall (Alongside the still operational [Wilkes-Barre Township, PA (2120 Market Place)] location) with the Small Town Studio C &amp; the Cool Chuck outfit.
 The store would remain completely unremodeled until they closed on March 26th, 2016 after almost 12 years of operation.

 ### Post CEC (March 2016-Present)